chen1tian/ExcelToPdf/doc/README_En.md

 ### Custom pdf convert

-With the `PdfHelper.HtmlToPdf` method, can use configGlobalSettings parameter to custom pdf:
+With the `ExportToPdf` method, can use configGlobalSettings parameter to custom pdf:
 ```csharp
 // ... other code ...
 // export pdf